 Our lawyers get involved at various stages of the tax audit process.
-Many clients come to us immediately upon getting contacted by the taxing agencies (early intervention).
-Others start the tax audit on their own, or with their accountant, and turn to our tax attorneys when they feel that that the process is starting to overwhelm them.
+Many clients come to us immediately upon getting contacted by taxing agencies (early intervention).
+Others start the tax audit on their own or with their accountant and turn to our tax attorneys when they feel that the process is starting to overwhelm them.
 Often, we are asked to step in once a taxing agency has made an unfavorable adjustment to the taxpayer’s tax liability.

 Our audit management is grounded in extensive preparation for the audit.
-Although, our tax attorneys have achieved great results at every stage of the tax audit process, we feel that the best results are achieved through early intervention.
+Although our tax attorneys have achieved excellent results at every stage of the tax audit process, we feel that the best results are achieved through early intervention.